Chemical peels in London

 Superficial chemical peels are the least invasive type of chemical peel.
 Superficial peels are ideal for addressing mild photodamage, milder grades of acne scarring and anti-ageing effects.
 Superficial peels can remove the outermost layer of skin all the way to the deeper part of the epidermis based on the type of peel used.
 Superficial peels do not penetrate to the level of the dermis.
 The two most common types of peels are alpha hydroxy acid (AHA) peels, which include glycolic acid and lactic acid, and beta hydroxy (BHA) peels.
 In addition, milder fruit peels are available, which can be used to remove the most superficial layer of the epidermis, and this takes about 20 to 25 minutes.
 Our aesthetic nurse practitioner performs superficial peels.

 Superficial chemical peels are most commonly used on the face and neck area at regular intervals of 3-4 weeks to provide quick treatment effects.
 Superficial peels can also be used as a springboard to commence a new skincare routine and prime the skin in preparation for a later deeper chemical peel.
-If you have a busy routine with a low tolerance for prolonged downtime, then a superficial peel could be ideal with excellent results typically 5-7 days of downtime for most patients.
+If you have a busy routine with a low tolerance for prolonged downtime, then a superficial peel could be ideal with excellent results, typically 5-7 days of downtime for most patients.
 Mild chemical peels are best for removing older and dead surface skin cells and assist in the body’s renewal of fresh skin cells without the typical side effects associated with stronger peels, such as redness, flaking, frosting and discomfort for a few days.

 Medium strength peels

 Trichloroacetic acid (TCA) is a versatile agent and is very effective in treating a wide variety of facial lines and wrinkles at varying concentrations.
 TCA is most commonly used at a 30% concentration to achieve a medium-depth peel into the upper part of the dermis.
-There are a number of factors other than the concentration of TCA that contribute to the depth of peel obtained, such as skin preparation, the use of pre-conditioning protocol, and method of application.
+There are a number of factors other than the concentration of TCA that contribute to the depth of peel obtained, such as skin preparation, the use of pre-conditioning protocol, and the method of application.
 The depth of the peel can be determined clinically based on the colour of the frosting.
 TCA peels often lead to a pinkish or white frosting that heals in approximately five days.
 Deeper peels lead to a solid white frosting that takes longer to settle.
 The addition of Jessner’s solution before TCA peel application leads to partial removal of the epidermis, allowing for deeper penetration of the TCA.
 This combination is beneficial, as lower concentrations of TCA can be used for the same depth of peel, which helps to minimise complications such as scarring.

 3-step Centre for Surgery protocol for safe TCA peeling: